complexdatacollective/documentation.networkcanvas.com/docs/installation-guide.md

 ## System Requirements

-All three applications are supported only when running on the latest version of the operating system or platform.
-At the time of writing, this means Windows 10 (1909), macOS 10.15.4, Android 10, and iPadOS 14.2.
+All three applications are supported only when running on Windows 10 (1909) or newer, macOS 10.15.4 or newer, Android 10 or newer, and iPadOS 14.2 or newer.

 For desktop applications, we recommend a modern device, featuring a high resolution screen (greater than 900 pixels effective vertical resolution), ample RAM, and dedicated graphics.
 Performance may differ considerably depending on the power of the device that you use, and you should be aware that this can negatively impact the interview experience for your research participants, leading to poorer quality data.